 Will I be involved in my child’s therapy?

-Your child will typically go into the playroom alone with the counselor.
+Your child will typically go into the playroom alone with the counselor for most or part of the play therapy session.
 This may vary if you are adding other types of therapy such as Filial therapy or Theraplay.
 You will, however, meet with your child’s counselor for regularly scheduled parent sessions to discuss your child’s progress and help you better understand what is happening with your child in therapy.
 This may also be a good time to learn and practice new skills to use at home with your child.

 What should my child wear?

 Because children frequently play in the sand or paint, they should wear comfortable play clothes, rather than “good” clothes, to play therapy.
 It is a fun process, and sometimes it is messy.